Tracing the Origins - Overseas Landscapes

 37让·奥诺雷·弗拉戈纳尔《牧羊人与牧羊女的田园风光》-编辑 拷贝.jpg

-Claude Joseph Vernet (France, 1714-1789) refined and sublimated natural elements to present a unique decorative effect in the painting, which not only reflects his artistic pursuit but also showcases his profound insight into French port life.
-His painting style leans towards classical style, and his later works have shown a romantic style.
-Romantic landscape painter Joseph Mallord William Turner (England, 1775-1851) enjoyed depicting natural phenomena and disasters, and his interest in light and color exceeded that of form, laying the foundation for the formation of Impressionism in the future.
-He effectively promoted and elevated the position of landscape painting in the overall painting system.
-Caspar David Friedrich (Germany, 1774-1840) discovered new nature that people had never paid attention to, such as endless oceans or mountains, snow covered mountains, and the sunlight and moonlight shining on these natural landscapes, conveying a noble spiritual power.
-Surrealists and existentialists drew inspiration from his paintings.
-John Constable (England, 1776-1837) used the brushstrokes and colors of his paintings to express certain things that could not be conveyed by language in specific lighting, time, and scenes.
-He had an impact on the formation of the French "Barbizon School" and the development of Impressionism.
-Ferdinand Victor Eugene Delacroix (France, 1798-1863), who was skilled at expressing painting language and inner emotions through scenery, called him the "father of modern landscape painting".
+Claude Joseph Vernet (France, 1714-1789) refined and elevated natural elements to present a unique decorative effect in his paintings.
+This effect not only reflects his artistic pursuit, but also showcases his profound insight into French harbor life.
+His painting style tends to be classical, and his later works have already shown a romantic style.
+Romantic landscape painter Joseph Mallord William Turner (1775-1851) was fond of depicting natural phenomena and disasters, and his interest in light and color exceeded form, laying the foundation for the formation of Impressionism in the future.
+He effectively promoted and elevated the status of landscape painting in the overall painting system.
+Caspar David Friedrich (Germany, 1774-1840) discovered new nature that people had not paid attention to, such as endless oceans or mountains, snow covered mountains, and sunlight and moonlight shining on these natural landscapes, conveying a noble spiritual power.
+Surrealists and existentialists both drew inspiration from his paintings.
+John Constable (1776-1837, England) used his brushstrokes and colors to depict something that cannot be conveyed through language in a specific light, time, or scene.
+He had an impact on the formation of the French "Barbican School" and the development of Impressionism.
+Ferdinand Victor Eugene Delacroix (1798-1863, France), who was skilled at using scenery to express painting language and inner emotions, called him the "father of modern landscape painting".

 38克洛德·约瑟夫·韦尔内《有河流的山景》-编辑 拷贝.jpg